trubiso/toki-ilo-pona/spec.md

 ; this creates a tuple of 3 numbers kulupu nanpa pi taso 3 Mija li 1, li 2, li 3

-; this will throw a PakalaPiKoNasa
+; this will throw a PakalaPiKonNasa
 ; kulupu kon pi taso 2 NiLiPakala li 1, li 2
 ```